ClairePhillips51/fitness-tracker/README.md

 Link to deployed application [Heroku Link](https://calm-ridge-18618.herokuapp.com/)

 ## Summary
 An app that let's the user view, create, and track daily workouts.
+Creating the back-end portion of this application by using a Mongo database with a Mongoose schema and handle routes with Express.
+The Fitness tracker is deployed to and hosted on Heroku.

 ![Picture one of the app](pictures/app-view.png)